-- Since every mom’s 24 hours looks different.
-See if you can add in a pumping session, remember- breastfeeding is a supply and demand system so the more “request” you give your body through breastfeeding or pumping, the more you get!
+- Since every mom’s 24 hours looks different, see if you can add in a pumping session.
+Breastfeeding is a supply and demand system so the more requests you give your body through breastfeeding or pumping, the more you get!

-- If you are returning to work, plan to begin pumping 4 weeks prior to your start date to avoid feeling stressed and when at work mimic the feeding schedule your baby has at home (for example, emptying your breast every 3 hours)
+- If you are returning to work, plan to begin pumping 4 weeks prior to your start date to avoid feeling stressed.
+When at work, mimic the feeding schedule your baby has at home (for example, emptying your breast every 3 hours).

-- If you plan to or need to be separated from your baby, plan to pump at the time you would normally feed them and to avoid accidentally decreasing your supply-always pump when the baby is not available before feeling full regardless of time.
+- If you plan to -- or need to -- be separated from your baby, pump at the time you would normally feed them.
+When the baby isn't available to feed, make sure to pump before your breasts feel overly full in order to avoid accidentally decreasing your supply.
 Since every woman has a different storage capacity this time varies and is normal.

 How to Pump?

-You’ll want to make sure you are getting the most bang for your buck when sitting down to pump because what mom wouldn’t want to trade in 20 minutes pumping for some sleep?
-Here’s some tips to help you maximize the amount you are pumping at each session and increase your supply:
+You’ll want to make sure you are getting the most bang for your buck when sitting down to pump because what mom wouldn’t want to trade 20 minutes of pumping for some sleep?
+Here are some breast pumping tips to help you maximize the amount of milk flow you are getting at each session and increase your supply: